 If you have questions relating to the above information, please call 952-361-1910 between 8:00 am – 4:30 pm.
 Monday – Friday.
 Or you can send an email to email@example.com and county property tax staff will be available to respond to emails over the weekend.

 If you have an escrow account, please contact your escrow company to determine how pre-paying your 2018 property taxes will affect your escrow or if any additional steps will need to be taken if you choose to pre-pay your 2018 property taxes.

-2017 Property Tax Statements for Real Estate and Mobile Homes were mailed on March 30th.
-Printable copies of the 2017 tax statements are available online.
+2018 Property Tax Statements for Real Estate and Mobile Homes will be mailed by March 30th.
+Printable copies of the 2018 tax statements will be available online by mid-April.

 The Property Tax, Elections and License Center Department administers many aspects of the property taxation process.
 This involves calculation of adjustments to the tax base for tax increment and fiscal disparities; gathering levy information from each taxing authority; calculating tax rates (proposed and final) for each taxing district; coordination of the schedule of proposed taxation meetings; preparation of proposed tax notices; and calculation and preparation of final tax statements.

 The Department calculates abatements or additions to the tax roll; settlement of tax dollars to the individual taxing authorities; processes all taxpayer name/address changes; and maintains special assessments certified by townships and cities for collection purposes.